 We receive registration fees annually, in advance, and recognize the revenue over the following calendar year.
 Registration fee revenue has low volatility.
 Registration fees have grown steadily over the last decade.
-We expect registration revenue to grow by 3% in fiscal 2009 due to continued registrant population growth.
-We expect no registration revenue growth in fiscal 2010 based on registration statistics as of December 23, 2008.
+Registration revenue grew by 4% in fiscal 2009 due to continued registrant population growth.
+We expect modest registration revenue growth in fiscal 2010 based on annual registration fees received in advance, in January 2009.
 We project growth of 2% per year over the remainder of the planning period.